simonmichael/hledger/hledger-web/hledger-web.m4.md

 By default, hledger-web allows anyone who can reach it to view the journal and to add new transactions, but not to change existing data.

-You can restrict who can reach it by
+You can restrict who can reach it, by

 - setting the IP address it listens on (see `--host` above).
-  By default it listens on 127.0.0.1, accessible to all users on the local machine.
+  By default it listens on 127.0.0.1, accessible to users on the local machine only.
 - putting it behind an authenticating proxy, using eg apache or nginx
-- custom firewall rules
+- putting it behind a firewall

-You can restrict what the users who reach it can do, by
+And you can restrict what the users reaching it can do, by specifying the `--allow=ACCESSLEVEL` option at startup.

-- using the `--capabilities=CAP[,CAP..]` flag when you start it, enabling one or more of the following capabilities.
-The default value is `view,add`:
+ACCESSLEVEL is one of:

-  - `view`   - allows viewing the journal file and all included files
+- `view` - allows viewing the journal file(s)
-  - `add`    - allows adding new transactions to the main journal file
+- `add`  - also allows adding new transactions to the main journal file
-  - `manage` - allows editing, uploading or downloading the main or included files
+- `edit` - also allows editing, uploading or downloading the journal file(s)

-- using the `--capabilities-header=HTTPHEADER` flag to specify a HTTP header from which it will read capabilities to enable. hledger-web on Sandstorm uses the X-Sandstorm-Permissions header to integrate with Sandstorm's permissions.
+- `sandstorm` - (for the hledger-web Sandstorm app:) allows whichever of `view`, `add`, or `edit` are specified in the `X-Sandstorm-Permissions` HTTP header

-  This is disabled by default.
+The default access level is `add`.

 # EDITING, UPLOADING, DOWNLOADING